alieneclectic/agent-csv-automator/readme.md

 4. Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.

-5. Response Generation: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.
+5. Response Generation: The selected chunks are passed to the language model, which generates a response based on the relevant content of the documents.

 ## Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install the Agent CSV Generator App, please follow these steps:

 1. Clone the repository to your local machine.